yabellini/SitioAcademico/content/blog/2024-01-07-INTA/index.md

 {{< figure src="featured.jpeg" alt="Field day at INTA.
 INTA's researcher showing soil trials and other related research activities and results">}}

+> Field day at INTA Anguil, La Pampa.
+INTA's researcher showing soil trials and other related research activities and results

 Continuing with the reflections on the governance models of organizations, communities of practice and research organizations, today I want to share with you the governance model of the National Institute of Agricultural Technology (INTA) where I worked as a researcher for 24 and a half years and how this related with Citizen Science.

 ## INTA